Mountain Medicine on Skis 2026

 • You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve.

-We have graded the physical demands of this course as HARD because skiing 6 full days, including some ski touring (ascending) requires reasonable fitness.
+We grade the physical demands of this course as HARD because skiing 6 full days, including some ski touring (ascending) requires good fitness.
 You don’t need any climbing or mountaineering experience.

 Only ski fit, team players that meet the minimum ski standard are invited on the most physically demanding course WMT offers.

-This is not a ski racing, extreme skiing or steep skiing course and all ages are welcome.
-If you don’t meet the skiing standard or are not ski fit and able to keep up, you will have to ski independently.
+But note that this is not a ski racing, extreme skiing or steep skiing course and all ages are welcome.
+If you slip through our questionairre vetting and you don’t meet the skiing standard you will have to ski independently.
 It is not possible to dip in and out of each training day to join in when you feel like it.
 This is just not logistically practical or in the spirit of the course.

-If you are an expert skier, you may be frustrated with the pace as we teach/coach those of a lower standard, but, that said, it’s always possible to improve your skiing.
+If you are an expert skier, you may be frustrated with the pace as we teach and coach the others in the group.
 This is not a holiday with late starts, lots of coffee stops and faffing.
-This is an intense and fun group experience with a lot of ski time though we – and you! – always need to remain flexible due to weather, avalanche risks and other factors beyond WMT’s control.
+This is an intense and fun group experience with a lot of ski time though everyone needs to always remain flexible due to weather, avalanche risks and other factors beyond WMT’s control.

-• All instruction/tuition/lectures – 6 days of skiing with medical training input on 5 of those days
+• All instruction/tuition/lectures – 6 days of skiing tuition/guiding with medical training input as outlined above

-• 7 nights twin room chalet accommodation (single gender where possible if the numbers balance but cannot be guaranteed)
+• 7 nights twin room apartment accommodation (single gender where possible if the numbers balance but cannot be guaranteed)

-• loan of transceiver, shovel & probe for the week
+• Loan of transceiver, shovel & probe for the week if required

 • WMT Medic Course Notes (A5 200+ page book)